PyPop: Python for Population Genomics

 Although it can be run on any kind of genotype data, it has additional support for analyzing population genotype with allelic nomenclature from the human leukocyte antigen (HLA) region.

-An outline of PyPop can be found in our 2007 Tissue Antigens and 2003 PSB papers.
+An outline of PyPop can be found in our 2024 paper, and two previous papers.

 Installation and documentation